 My academic specialty is occupational therapy.
 I’ve been an occupational therapy practitioner for 20 years, primarily in the area of pediatrics.
 I’ve also been a faculty member at Spalding for 14 years.
 My area of research is telehealth, which is the use of information and communication technology to deliver health-related services when the provider and client are in different physical locations.
 I pioneered the use of telehealth within occupational therapy and co-authored a number of interprofessional and occupational therapy-specific standards and guidelines documents.

-Why is OT a good option for new students to consider as their major?
+Why is the academic program/school in which you teach a good option for new students to consider for their degree?

 The Auerbach School of Occupational Therapy (ASOT) is an excellent option for students considering a career in occupational therapy.
 The faculty are respected experts in the field and continue to remain active in practice and in professional associations, including service on the Kentucky Board of Licensure for Occupational Therapy (KBLOT), the Kentucky Occupational Therapy Association (KOTA), the American Occupational Therapy Association (AOTA), and/or the National Board for Certification in Occupational Therapy (NBCOT).
 The faculty work collectively to assure students gain entry-level competencies and are well prepared to pass the NBCOT exam upon graduation.